UniversityOfAppliedSciencesFrankfurt/SmartWorld/IotApi/Doc/MQTTSnClient.md

 machine-to-machine and mobile applications.
 It is optimized for communications over networks where bandwidth is at a premium or where the network connection could be intermittent.
 However, MQTT requires an underlying network, such as TCP/IP, that provides an ordered lossless connection capability and this is too complex for very simple, small footprint, and low-cost devices such as wireless SAs.

 ## How To Run Test
 If you want to run test you have to follow bellow described procedure -
 1. Run MQTTSnBrocker
-2. We have used SQLite database with MQTTSnBrocker, remvoe all data from each table.
+2. We have used SQLite database with MQTTSnBrocker (MQTTSnBrocker/Database), edit or remove data from each table.
 3. Run test. for example -

 ###  Setup a Connection with Brocker